cmohge1/lrbs-digital-scholarly-editing/day_1_plan.md

   - a hyperlink from Edward Thomas's name to a web page (say, Poetry Foundation) with his biography;
   - create a contextual footnote for one of the lines (possibly the "Source"?).

-- Once your markdown document is complete, right-click on the preview window, select "Save as HTML."
+- Once your markdown document is complete, right-click on the preview window, select HTML > HTML (offline).
+In a green box you will see the html url for your file.
+You can also right click on the markdown preview and select "Open in Broswer".
 Your document is now available as a web-ready html file.
 You can navigate to the file yourself and open it in your browser.

 ### Brief Introduction to XML